-The correlations of population genetics indices on the 53 genotyped Lgh populations were congruent with theoretical predictions on the variations of genetic indices with different rates of clonality and selfing for autopolyploid populations (Stoeckel et al. 2024).
-Similarly, such correlations were already predicted from Wright-Fisher-like models adapted for diploid (Stoeckel et al. 2021a) and haplodiplontic life-cycles (Stoeckel et al. 2021b), and validated respectively using multiple field populations of marine phanerogams for diploids (Arnaud-Haond et al. 2020) and of brown, green and red algae and mosses for haplodiplontics (Krueger-Hadfield et al. 2021).
-These predictions and observations for diploids, haplodiplontics and now autopolyploids argue again for the primary importance of reproductive mode, especially of high clonality, to drive variation in genetic diversity within populations (Duminil et al. 2007).
-They support the methodological importance of accurate assessment of rates of clonality and of selfing before starting to interpret genetic diversity with any other factor.
+The correlations of population genetics indices on the 53 genotyped Lgh populations (Figure SI4) were congruent with previous theoretical predictions on the variations of genetic indices with different rates of clonality and selfing for autopolyploid populations (Stoeckel et al. 2024).
+Identical covariations were already predicted by Wright-Fisher-like models adapted for diploid (Stoeckel et al. 2021a) and haplodiplontic life-cycles (Stoeckel et al. 2021b), and validated respectively using multiple field populations of marine phanerogams for diploids (Arnaud-Haond et al. 2020) and of brown, green, red algae and mosses for haplodiplontics (Krueger-Hadfield et al. 2021).
+All these predictions and observations argue for the primary importance of reproductive mode, especially of high clonality, to drive variation in genetic diversity within populations (Duminil et al. 2007).
+They support the methodological importance of accurate assessment of rates of clonality and of selfing before starting to interpret genetic diversity.

-Underestimated clonal diversity in the western European populations of Lgh
+Dominant clonality within the western European Lgh populations

-In our study, we chose to develop and use SNPs rather than AFLP markers.
-The latter can be challenging in terms of precisely sizing fragments, leading to suboptimal reproducibility, particularly across different platforms (Fry et al. 2009).
-These 36 SNPs are easily reproducible, accurate enough to distinguish between offspring of sibling mating as evidenced by the probabilities of identity we obtained, and less expensive in time and money.
-With these SNPs, we found typical genetic signatures of high clonality, including clear occurrence of replicated genotypes and mean negative FIS values with high interlocus variances in all 53 western European populations.
-Previous field and lab observations of peripatric Lgh populations reported massive production of dispersal propagules, rapid expansions of patches and an important capacity for spontaneous cutting-planting (Dandelot et al. 2005, Thouvenot et al. 2013, Grewell et al. 2016, Skaer-Thomason et al. 2018a, b).
+Previous field and lab observations of peripatric Lgh populations reported massive production of dispersing vegetative propagules, rapid expansions of patches, and an important capacity for spontaneous cutting-planting (Dandelot et al. 2005, Thouvenot et al. 2013, Grewell et al. 2016, Skaer-Thomason et al. 2018a, b).
 Okada et al. (2009) genotyped around 800 individuals sampled in 27 Lgh populations in Californian wetlands using a set of eight AFLP markers and reported an extremely reduced clonal diversity: 95% of the samples had the same genotype and 18 populations over 27 (67%) supported a single AFLP-genotype.
 All over the UK, only two haplotypes on 14 sampled stems were found using chloroplast sequences (Armitage et al. 2013).
 These haplotypes were even shared with some Lgh samples invading California.
 With no measure of the probability of identity to assess the marker set, these results could be due to the lack of resolution of the markers used resulting in an artificially elevated measure of clonality (Waits et al. 2001, Villate et al. 2010).
 In any case, all these studies concluded that invasive populations of Lgh in Europe and in USA reproduce by exclusive clonality, with a very narrow base of ancestral clones or being monoclonal (Dandelot et al. 2005, Okada et al. 2009, Thouvenot et al. 2013, Grewell et al. 2016).